 - In countries around the world, 3D printers with BOFA systems are producing safety goggles, nasal swabs, connector valves for ventilators, components for COVID-19 testing kits, custom medical components and wrist-clasps for hands-free sanitisers.

 Says Tony Lockwood, BOFA Managing Director:

-BOFA is proud to play its part in keeping critical industries working – and I’d like to thank my colleagues for their hard work, flexibility and safety mindset in ensuring we provide the portable extraction systems and parts needed by our customers to keep production flowing while helping keep their people safe from potentially harmful airborne emissions.
+BOFA is proud to play its part in keeping critical industries working – and I’d like to thank my colleagues for their hard work, flexibility and safety mindset in helping to provide the portable extraction systems and parts needed by our customers to keep production flowing while helping them maintain a clean, healthy working environment.

-We pay tribute to the innovation of BOFA customers around the world who are helping to ensure the supply of food and beverages, pharmaceuticals, health care products, personal protective equipment, safety equipment and personal care items.
+We pay tribute to the innovation of BOFA customers around the world who are helping with the supply of food and beverages, pharmaceuticals, health care products, personal protective equipment, safety equipment and personal care items.
 It’s a great team effort in an extremely challenging environment.